 When a person access the inside of the sphere through the opening in the bottom, finds a kaleidoscope of images all around.
 The sensation is to be in a transparent space.

-Hyperscope, a name that references the kaleidoscope to underscore how every person has their own multiple point of view.
+Hyperscope, a name that references the kaleidoscope to underscore how realityis made up of multiple points of view.

 It takes a moment to get used to the dark before you start taking in the innumerable semi-moving images on the dark walls reproduced on the inside thanks to the technique of the camera obscura, Instead of a single Camera Obscura, Hyperscope combines 115 to increase the optical effect and to underline the variety of our visions.